A Bit of Roman Budapest with Some Great Restaurants

 - Closed on Mondays!

-- family discount: 50 % discount on the ticket prices of 2 adults accompanying 2 children (closely related), children get 50 % discount tickets.
+- family discount: 50 % discount on the ticket prices of 2 adults accompanying 2 children (closely related), children from ages 6 get 50 % discount tickets.

 - photo ticket: 600 HUF/person

 - guided tour in foreign languages 6 000 HUF for a group under 25, 8 000 for a group above 25 (prices are for the whole group).

 Admission to the archaeological park (open only between 01.
 April – 31.
 October):